-- Choose a reputable package - make sure the software runs automatically and is kept up to date.
+- Ensure the software runs automatically and is kept up to date.

 Create a robust backup system

-- Set up a procedure for taking regular backups.
+- Establish up a procedure for taking regular backups.

-- Store at least one set of backups off-site.
+- If you're using a physical storage solution, maintain at least one set of backups off-site.
 Keep them away from heat, moisture and magnetism.

 Ensure employees understand the importance of following security procedures

 - Make security part of employees' contracts.

 - Create robust IT policies covering the creation of passwords, the sharing of data and the importance of updating all software immediately.